RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 https://old.reddit.com/r/Wellthatsucks/comments/1mftfz5/terrible_notification_to_get_on_take_off/

 Media ecology discussion topic: Study the comments here about experiences getting faulty notifications.
-Deeper... did the person spreading this on Reddit just want a discussion, have flight anxiety or lost bag anxiety, and wanted to share... did they likley know that the indicator may be faulty?
+Deeper... did the person spreading this on Reddit just want a discussion, have flight anxiety or lost bag anxiety, and wanted to share... did they likely know that the indicator may be faulty?
 Is it like car drivers complaining about weather or traffic, despite being a routine topic, just as conversation starters?

 &nbsp;